Md-Harun-Or-Rashid/p1-leads/README.md

 npm start        # Starts the server (http://localhost:3000) code .           # Open the project in Visual Studio Code
 ```
+## Live Deployment
+Live: https://p1-leads-34ja.onrender.com  # The public URL where the live application can be accessed.

 ## 🧠 Self Assessment and Reflection